 3. Querying & Submitting

-You are my supporters, my community, my friends.
+You are my supporters, my community, and my friends.
 You cheer me on and watch me learn and grow.
 As always, blogging helps keep me out there, keeps me accountable, and gives me a way to give back to the community.

 Plus, I’m running social media for Balticon’s parent group.
 So… there’s another time suck!